What is Computer Memory?

-- Magnetic-optical disk are too expensive and do not alter.
+- The magnetic-optical disk is too expensive and does not alter.

 - The access time in the magneto-optical disk is relatively slow.
 About the same as a low end, Winchester disk.

-In WORM: The user can store permanent data, information, nd files for maintaining record.
-Once data have been attached into the surface of a WORM disk, they cannot be changed.
+In WORM: The user can store permanent data, information, and files for maintaining the record.
+Once data have been attached to the surface of a WORM disk, they cannot be changed.

 In Erasable Disk or CD-ROM: It is a read / write optical disk memory, information can be written to and read from the disk.
 The disk contents can be erased and new data can be re-written, so it can serve as a secondary memory of a computer.